First Time User? Sign Up Now

 Considerations for radiation therapy are based on the potential for surgery, with or without chemotherapy, to obtain local control without loss of critical organs or significant functional, cosmetic, or psychological impairment.
 This will vary according to the following:

 Radiation therapy can be given preoperatively or postoperatively.
 It can also be used as definitive therapy in rare situations in which surgical resection is not performed.
 Radiation field size and dose will be based on patient and tumor variables and the surgical procedure.
-Radiation therapy was associated with improved overall survival (OS) compared with surgery alone when delivered preoperatively or postoperatively.
+Radiation therapy was associated with improved OS compared with surgery alone when delivered preoperatively or postoperatively.

-Preoperative radiation therapy has been associated with excellent local control rates.[18,19,20] The advantages of this approach include treating smaller tissue volumes without the need to treat a postsurgical bed and somewhat lower radiation doses because relative hypoxia from surgical disruption of vasculature and scarring is not present.
+Preoperative radiation therapy has been associated with excellent local control rates.[19,20,21] The advantages of this approach include treating smaller tissue volumes without the need to treat a postsurgical bed and somewhat lower radiation doses because relative hypoxia from surgical disruption of vasculature and scarring is not present.
 Preoperative radiation therapy has been associated with an increased rate of wound complications in adults, primarily in lower extremity tumors; however, the degree of these complications is questionable.
 Conversely, preoperative radiation therapy may lead to less fibrosis than with postoperative approaches, perhaps because of the smaller treatment volume and dose.
+Radiation technique can impact normal tissue sparing; compared with 3-dimensional conformal radiation therapy, intensity-modulated radiation therapy offers the potential to decrease radiation dose to skin and epiphysis when irradiating extremity sarcomas.

 Radiation therapy can also be given postoperatively.
-In general, radiation is indicated for patients with inadequate surgical margins and for larger, high-grade tumors.[25,26] This is particularly important in high-grade tumors with tumor margins smaller than 1 cm.[27,28]; [Level of evidence: 3iiDiv] With combined R0 (negative margin) surgery and radiation therapy, local control of the primary tumor can be achieved in about 90% of patients with extremity sarcomas, 70% to 75% of patients with retroperitoneal sarcomas, and 80% of patients overall.[30,31,32,33,34]
+In general, radiation is indicated for patients with inadequate surgical margins and for larger, high-grade tumors.[27,28] This is particularly important in high-grade tumors with tumor margins smaller than 1 cm.[29,30]; [Level of evidence: 3iiDiv] With combined R0 (negative margin) surgery and radiation therapy, local control of the primary tumor can be achieved in about 90% of patients with extremity sarcomas, 70% to 75% of patients with retroperitoneal sarcomas, and 80% of patients overall.[32,33,34,35,36]

-Brachytherapy and intraoperative radiation may be applicable in select situations.[31,35,36]; [Level of evidence: 3iiiDii]
+Brachytherapy and intraoperative radiation may be applicable in select situations.[33,37,38]; [Level of evidence: 3iiiDii]

 Radiation volume and dose depend on the patient, tumor, and surgical variables noted above, as well as the following: